borntofrappe/Practice-Front-End-Web-Development/Component Display/README.md

 # The plan

-- [ ] with flex properties, create the outline of the card.
+- [x] with flex properties, create the outline of the card.
 Center it in the page, but know that you can freely manouver the component with `transform` properties.
-- [ ] at the top of the card, place an elment on top of the card itself, with a circle and an image instructing about the utility of the card itself.
+- [x] at the top of the card, place an elment on top of the card itself, with a circle and an image potentially instructing about the utility of the card itself.
-- [ ] in the card itself, place a title container with the title of the card and a quick description/specification right underneath it
+- [x] in the card itself, place a title container with the title of the card and a quick description/specification right underneath it.
-- [ ] following the title in a single column layout, present detailed information in a table structure.
+- [x] following the title in a single column layout, present detailed information in a table structure.
 Build the table with flex properties.
-- [ ] bask in the achievement, and feel free to spruce up the interface with properties like `border-radius`, `drop-shadow` and a selection of colors.
+- [x] bask in the achievement, and feel free to spruce up the interface with properties like `border-radius`, `drop-shadow` and a selection of colors.
-- [ ] experiment with the component's possibilities.
+- [x] experiment with the component's possibilities.
 Rotate/translate the object for large screen devices, animate the title and table introducing the information one row.